 These similar routes are used by abusers for steroid administration, with oral administration and injections being the most common ones.
-People misusing steroids can consume anywhere from 1-100 times the average doses of steroids.
+People misusing steroids can consume anywhere from 1 to 100 times the average doses of it.
 It includes consuming two or more steroids simultaneously, a method called stacking.
-Abusers can also alternate the periods of high doses with low doses or no use, called cycling.
+Abusers can also alternate the periods of high doses with low amounts or no use, called cycling.
 Another mode of use is called pyramiding.
-The user slowly increases the steroid use reaching the peak amount between cycles and then gradually tapering the dose towards the end.
+The user slowly increases the steroid use, reaching the peak between cycles and then gradually tapering the dose towards the end.

 The doses of steroids depend upon the goal of the user.
-Professional and high school athletes usually consume steroids for a limited period.
-Subsequently, other people like bodybuilders, fitness fanatics, and bodyguards typically take these drugs for extended periods.
+For example, professional and high school athletes usually consume it for a limited period.
+Subsequently, other people, like bodybuilders, fitness fanatics, and bodyguards, typically take these drugs for extended periods.

 Difference Between Doctor and Self-Administration

 Apart from relying on the manufacturer’s directions, the doctor considers the type of the drug, its interaction with your system, your age/weight/health, and the part of your body that needs to be treated.
-A doctor also considers any other medication that you might be taking as well as your allergies.
+A doctor also considers any other medication you might take and your allergies.
 Doctors are professionals and consequently are more thorough, so they are considered a better option than self-administration.

-Before administering steroids, a doctor decides how the medication is to be issued in the light of clinical research, the effectiveness, and the side effects of an application.
+Before administering steroids, a doctor decides how the medication will be issued in light of clinical research, the effectiveness, and the side effects of an application.
 A team of doctors first assesses you.
-They go through the entire process with you, after which the nursing staff supervises you until the procedure is over.
+Then, they go through the entire process with you, after which the nursing staff supervises you until the procedure is over.

 Steroidal injections are usually in the form of liquid.
 They are available in multiple concentrations, so it is vital to know the serum’s intended dosage and concentration before self-administration.
-For self-administration, sterile and new syringe/needles/tools are also required.
-The medication must be kept at the recommended temperature, and hygienic conditions must be maintained at all costs.
+Sterile and new syringes/needles/tools are also required for self-administration.
+In addition, you must keep the medication at the recommended temperature and maintain hygienic conditions at all costs.

 Self-administration is becoming an increasingly popular area among steroid users.
-It has many advantages for the people as it promotes better clinical skills and access to medication.
-However, it is also associated with certain risks such as drug overdose, misdiagnosis, prolonged use, and drug abuse (cycling).
+It has many advantages for people as it promotes better clinical skills and access to medication.
+However, it is also associated with certain risks, such as drug overdose, misdiagnosis, prolonged use, and drug abuse (cycling).

 Even though steroids do not cause the same effects as other drugs, they can still lead to a substance use disorder.
-This condition usually occurs when an individual keep miss using steroids even though there are many profound consequences involved.
+This condition usually occurs when an individual uses steroids, even though many profound consequences are involved.
 The most severe form of steroid abuse is addiction.
 Some people might continue using steroids despite experiencing physical problems and adverse effects on their behavior.
-Some steroid users may also turn towards other drugs like opioids to improve irritability and sleep problems caused due to the constant use of steroids.
+Some steroid users may also turn towards other drugs, like opioids, to improve irritability and sleep problems caused by the constant use of steroids.